kinnairdclan/kinnairdclan.github.io/_posts/2022-01-10-day5_homework.markdown

 ---
 layout: post
-title:  "Ruby 1-5: Homework 1"
+title:  "Ruby 1-5: Your Homestead Inventory Tracker"
 date:   2022-01-10 00:05:00 -0700
-categories: jekyll update
+categories: Homework
 ---

 Welcome to your first homework assignment!
 Unlike previous warmups, I recommend you look at this homework early and often, and get started with more time than you usually would with the warmups.

-By the time we hit day four, have this assignment done and runnable on your virtual environment as a script.
+By the time we hit class Ruby 1-5, have this assignment done and runnable on your virtual environment as a script.
 If you need any assistance along the way please reach out to me in the chat, I DO have some scaffolding that will get you started if you feel truly stumped.

 Assignment
 ---
 For this homework we want to take a load off our brains and have a script keep track of some good in our homestead inventory.
 Write a script that keeps track of a quantity of goods of your choice, be it cords of wood, bags of flour, gallons of gasoline, or whatever else you can think of.
 This script should store the quantity of good you have in inventory in a **text file** modified over time as you add to, remove from, or check on your inventory.
 For simplicity's sake, only have the script work with one type of good stored as a single number in the first line of the text file.
-I also want to see the use of at least one **command line argument** passed into the script using `ARGV`.
-I recommend the text file's name as a good choice here.
+I also want to see the text file's name passed into the script as a **command line argument** using `ARGV`.

 In the script, the inventory file should be accessed in three different ways, expressed in the following **functions** you create: